Aldosee/SQL-Covid-2024/README.md

 #### 📈 You can check the full dashboard: [PowerBI_CovidPh](https://github.com/Aldosee/SQL-Covid--2024-/blob/main/CovidPh%20Dashboard%20(Updated).png)

 ## 📖 Background
-To enhance my understanding of cpvid's impact and explore career paths in covid response, I'm initiating a project that utilizes advanced data analysis tools to uncover trends within covid-related datasets.
+To enhance my understanding of covid's impact and explore career paths in covid response, I'm initiating a project that utilizes advanced data analysis tools to uncover trends within covid-related datasets.